Product Development

 Next sprint targets notification preferences, which user interviews identified as a source of confusion.
 We're also addressing technical debt in the authentication system that's been causing intermittent timeout issues.

 Bulleted reports organize information into scannable lists.
-This structure helps stakeholders quickly find specific items without reading full paragraphs.
+This format helps stakeholders quickly find specific items without reading full paragraphs.

 Example bulleted format: